Quite a lot of users have been experiencing problems with their USB 3.0 port in Windows 10, Windows 8,1 or other OS versions.

 In device manager, I went to Universal Serial Bus Controllers -> USB Root Hub ->Properties->(under General it says “This device is working properly)->Power Management->Unchecked the box for “Allow the computer to turn off this device to save power”.
 Unfortunately this does not seem to stop problem.
 Any ideas?

 Those affected by USB 3.0 woes have one of the following OEM’s – Buffalo, datAshur, Fantom Drive, Fujitsu, Hitachi, ADATA Nobility, Kingston DataTraveler, LaCie 2TB USB Drive, RaidSonic, Sans Digital, Vantect, Fantec, Digitus, Mediasonic, Samsung 1T, Apricorn, iStorage, DiskGenie, Verbatim, Western Digital.

-Potential fixes for USB 3.0 problems in Windows 8.1
+Steps to fix USB 3.0 problems in Windows 10

 - Type “power options” in Search Charm